 The archive of motion picture producer David O. Selznick (1902-1965) includes five original costumes worn by Vivien Leigh in the role of Scarlett O'Hara in the Selznick-produced film Gone with the Wind (1939), among them the famous Green Curtain Dress.
 Although repairs were done to the original gowns, executed by Plunkett himself, the fragile state of the originals spurred the Ransom Center to commission exact replicas of four of the gowns that could withstand the rigors of handling and display.

-The archive of the British actor-manager Donald Wolfit (1902-1968) includes a gown that may have been worn by Wolfit's wife Rosalind Iden in As You Like It, and various other costume items such as hats, a tabard, and a cape.
+The archive of the British actor-manager Donald Wolfit (1902-1968) http://norman.hrc.utexas.edu/personalEffects/ includes gowns worn by Wolfit's wife and leading lady Rosalind Iden, and various other costume items such as hats, a tabard, and a cape.
+See also Performing Arts

-In addition to the books, manuscripts, and letters that usually make up an individual's archive, the Ransom Center often receives an object or personal effect that can reflect the work and habits of the individual, his or her interests, or may illuminate the person's fashioning of self as a public or private citizen.
-Through examination of these objects that were used, created, received, treasured, or collected, an enhanced picture of the individual and their archive emerges.
+Personal EffectsAs part of an individual's archive, the Ransom Center often receives personal effects reflecting the work and habits of the individual and his or her interests.
+Through examination of these objects that were used, created, received, treasured, or collected, an enhanced picture of the individual emerges.

 For example, the letter-opener belonging to the prolific author George Bernard Shaw, who sometimes wrote and received as many as one hundred letters a day, is included in his archive.
 Similarly, the archive of poet and painter E. E. Cummings contains the wooden paint box, tubes of oil paint, bottles of linseed oil, and spatulas that he used to create his many paintings.
 Other items, like the lapis lazuli seal given to D. H. Lawrence by Mary Cannan, illuminate the subject's friendships and associations.
 This is certainly the case with the hair brooch and mother-of-pearl compact given by Edgar Allan Poe to Sarah Elmira Royster Shelton, his childhood sweetheart whom he courted during the last year of his life.